-i) Is the applicant able to participate in proceedings without being physically present? ✓ Yes, please specify: ☐ Video-conference ☐ Telephone ☒ Through a legal representative ☒ Other (please specify): Video-conference pursuant to existing rules ☐ No j) If the applicant does participate in appeal proceedings in your State, is simultaneous interpretation available, where necessary? ☐ Yes ☐ No k) Where the facilities set out in questions i) and j) above are required, who is responsible for the cost of providing such facilities? ☑ The applicant ☐ The requesting Central Authority ☐ The requested Central Authority ☐ The court / administrative authority ☐ It depends upon the facility used (please specify): ☐ Other (please specify): Court - in accordance with its authorized software or platform l) Can special immigration arrangements (e.g., visas) be made to enable the applicant to attend appeal proceedings in person if he / she so wishes? ☐ Yes, please specify: ☐ No 18 B Enforcement of rights of access a) Can an order relating to rights of access made in another State be registered for enforcement or be declared enforceable in your State?
+- i) Is the applicant able to participate in proceedings without being physically present?
+Yes, please specify: Video-conference Telephone Through a legal representative Other (please specify): No j) If the applicant does participate in appeal proceedings in your State, is simultaneous interpretation available, where necessary? ⊠ Yes □ No k) Where the facilities set out in questions i) and j) above are required, who is responsible for the cost of providing such facilities?
+The applicant The requesting Central Authority The requested Central Authority The court / administrative authority It depends upon the facility used (please specify): Other (please specify): 1) Can special immigration arrangements (e.g. , visas) be made to enable the applicant to attend appeal proceedings in person if he / she so wishes?
+Yes, please specify: Department of International Relations and Cooperation, (www.dirco.gov.za) No

+18 Enforcement of rights of access a) Can an order relating to rights of access made in another State be registered for enforcement or be declared enforceable in your State?
 Yes, all orders made in another State are recognised and are enforceable.
-Please explain or specify how relevant legislation can be accessed (e.g., website) or attach a copy: refer to Rules of Court available on the web Yes, if there is an international agreement in place with the foreign State.
+Please explain or specify how relevant legislation can be accessed (e.g. , website) or attach a copy: Yes, if there is an international agreement in place with the foreign State.
 Please specify: Brussels II a (Council Regulation (EC) 2201/2003 of 27 November 2003) 1996 Hague Child Protection Convention Other (please specify): Yes, subject to conditions.
-Please explain or specify how relevant legislation can be accessed (e.g., website) or attach a copy: No, however the party can seek to have "mirror orders" made by the judicial or administrative authorities No b) Can an agreement relating to rights of access made in another State be registered for enforcement or be declared enforceable in your State?
+Please explain or specify how relevant legislation can be accessed (e.g. , website) or attach a copy: \boxtimes No, however the party can seek to have "mirror orders" made by the judicial or administrative authorities No b) Can an agreement relating to rights of access made in another State be registered for enforcement or be declared enforceable in your State?
 Yes, if there is an international agreement in place with the foreign State.
 Please specify: Brussels II a (Council Regulation (EC) 2201/2003 of 27 November 2003) Other (please specify): Yes, subject to conditions.
 Please explain: No, however the party can seek to have "mirror orders" made by the judicial or administrative authorities No c) Can a party seek to have orders made in your State in respect of a decision from another State on rights of access?
 Yes, the party must apply to the judicial or administrative authorities Yes, the Central Authority will apply to the judicial or administrative authorities on behalf of the party No d) What is the procedure for the applicant to commence enforcement proceedings?
-The Central Authority can apply for enforcement on behalf of the applicant The applicant must seek enforcement Other (please specify): e) What coercive measures, if any, are available to enforce an order relating to access and contact? social welfare, etc.) Removal of the child from the custodial person(s) Criminal charges Imprisonment Pecuniary measures An order placing the child under supervision f) Does the application of coercive measures require a separate order from judicial or administrative authorities?
+The Central Authority can apply for enforcement on behalf of the applicant The applicant must seek enforcement Other (please specify): e) What coercive measures, if any, are available to enforce an order relating to access and contact? $\boxtimes \Box \Box \Box$ Intervention by government agency (e.g., police , social welfare , etc .)
+Removal of the child from the custodial person(s) Criminal charges Imprisonment Pecuniary measures An order placing the child under supervision Other (please specify): f) Does the application of coercive measures require a separate order from judicial or administrative authorities?
 Yes.
 If so, who must apply for the order: The applicant Public Prosecutor Police Other (please specify): No